-Based on the preselected number of salvage individuals (~2,100 of all species) and the potential size of the MEEA relocation site (~91 ha), a relocation 'stocking density' of ~23 lizards/ ha (2,100/ 91 = ~23) will be realised.
-It must be re-emphasised that not all 2,100 lizards will be relocated at once, and it is more likely that 150-500 lizards will be released at any one time (i.e., 'stocking density' of ~1.6-5.5 lizards/ ha).
-Since the lizard population carrying capacity in MEEA will be increased (potentially fourfold or more) as a result of the mammalian predator control programme (Reardon et al., 2012; Norbury et al., 2022) and lizard habitat enhancement (see section 5.7.2 "Lizard habitat enhancement"), it is considered that the site could comfortably accommodate relocated lizards at the aforementioned 'stocking density'.
+Based on the preselected number of salvage individuals (~2,100 of all species, including ~2000 as part of MP4) and the potential size of the MEEA relocation site (~45 ha), a relocation 'stocking density' in the MEEA of ~44 lizards/ ha (2,000/ 45 = ~44) will be realised.
+It must be re-emphasised that not all 2,100 lizards will be relocated at once, and it is more likely that 150-500 lizards will be released at any one time (i.e., 'stocking density' of ~3-11 lizards/ ha).
+Since the lizard population carrying capacity in MEEA will be increased (e.g., twofold and potentially up to fourfold) as a result of the mammalian predator control programme (Reardon et al. 2012; Norbury et al. 2022) and lizard habitat enhancement (see section 5.7.2 "Lizard habitat enhancement"), it is considered that the site could comfortably accommodate relocated lizards at the aforementioned 'stocking density'.
 That is, the anticipated increase in capacity of MEEA to support additional lizards (of all species) as a result of the mammalian predator control programme, is far greater than number of salvaged lizards that would be released at the site.